 We know: everyone seems to start talking about the festive season earlier each year.
 But is your Shopify store ready for the Christmas rush?
-October is the perfect month to start preparing your online store.
+October is the perfect month to start preparing your online store and properly manage your Shopify inventory.
 Don’t get snowed under in November and December.

 Keeping up with demand is another tricky task for the holidays.
 We know that it can be challenging for those sellers who also manufacture their own products.
 This makes production planning and deadline scheduling super-important in the festive season.